-GENEVA PARK RETREAT COMMITTEE
+MBP RETREAT COMMITTEE

-The MBP Geneva Park Organization Committee plans and organizes the scientific programs for the annual Medical Biophysics Annual Retreat at Geneva Park.
+The MBP Retreat Organization Committee plans and organizes the scientific programs for the annual Medical Biophysics Annual Retreat.
 This event occurs over three days and allows for students to meet with faculty members in Medical Biophysics and to learn about their research programs in a relaxed and bucolic setting.
 We have a Departmental meeting, keynote talk, spotlight talk, and an award banquet, as well as recreational time.
 Members of this committee connect with faculty, schedule speaker events, and plan recreational activities for students.